UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 Put your main interaction into an ``if __name__ == '__main__'`` block.

-Finally, use only functions and the basic Python data types you've learned about so far.
+Finally, use only functions and the basic Python data types yo've learned about so far.
 There is no need to go any farther than that for this assignment.

 .. nextslide:: Submission